wiyarmir/wiyarmir.github.io/_posts/2018-06-14-your-own-personal-heroku.md

 $ git push herkou master
 ```

-Is priceless.
-Well actuall no, there are some limitations on what you can get from Heroku for free.
-Your service will have some hours of runtime allowed, then capped unless paid.
+It's priceless.
+Actually no, there are some limitations on what you can get from Heroku for free.
+Your service will have some hours of runtime allowed, then capped unless you switch to the paid tier.
 That's fair enough, but what if you want the flexibility of deploying from git commands, and you already have a spare server from, say, a weird Black Friday shopping rampage?
 (True story, by the way)

 ## Enter Dokku and Heroku(ish)